-\paragraph{Intrinsic Model Uncertainty} The uncertainty inside the MNMT model is another reason for the uncertain prediction in zero-shot translation.
-To enhance the knowledge transfer between languages and reduce the storage of models, researchers seek to train a single model with parameters shared by different languages, including the vocabulary and the corresponding embedding matrix.
+The uncertainty inside the MNMT model is another reason for the uncertain prediction in zero-shot translation.
+To enhance the knowledge transfer between languages, researchers seek to train a single model with parameters shared by different languages, including the vocabulary and the corresponding embedding matrix.
 However, the shared vocabulary also introduces uncertainty to the decoder output.
-Theoretically, the MNMT model is allowed to predict any token in the vocabulary, preserving the possibility of decoding into a wrong language.
-Such a language uncertainty can be avoided with the supervision of parallel data, which is unavailable for zero-shot translation.
+Theoretically, the MNMT model is allowed to predict any token in the vocabulary (e.g., a word in the source language can correspond to multiple translations in different forms and languages~\cite{jiao2021self}), preserving the possibility of decoding into a wrong language.
+Such language uncertainty can be avoided with the supervision of parallel data, which is unavailable for zero-shot translation.

 Empirically, we compute the prediction distribution over the whole vocabulary for each token in the reference sentences.
 Then, we calculate how much of the probability mass is assigned to the target language (``On-Target'') based on its individual vocabulary, and how much to the others (``Off-Target'').
 Figure~\ref{fig:prob-over-vocab} plots the results on the zero-shot Fr-De translation.
-For reference, we also plot the corresponding supervised En-De and Fr-En translations.
+For reference, we also plot the related supervised En-De and Fr-En translations.
 Obviously, for supervised translation, the vast majority of the probability mass is assigned to the target language.
-However, for zero-shot translation, more probability mass (i.e., around 39\%) is assigned to off-target languages, thus leads to serious off-target issues.
+However, for zero-shot translation, more probability mass (i.e., around 39\%) is assigned to off-target languages, thus leading to serious off-target issues.